organiclever/the-organic/README.md

 1. Clone the repository
 2. Install dependencies: `npm run install:all`
 3. Start the AyoKoding development server: `npm run dev:ayokoding`
+4. Open [http://localhost:3300](http://localhost:3300) with your browser to see the result.

 ## Available Scripts